View event album here

 It is not clear whether there is an increased incidence of mental health issues in the young or an increased level of reporting.
 As an example, the suicide rate in the UK has been on a generally downward trend from 1981 to the present day.
-Nonetheless, 5800 people committed suicide in the UK in 2017 and it is the leading cause of death among people aged between 20 and 34.
+Nonetheless, 5800 people committed suicide in the UK in 2017 and it is the leading cause of death between the ages of 20 and 34.
 Nineteen thousand teenagers were admitted to hospital for self-harm in 2016.
-Are we educating young people appropriately to manage their mental health?
+Are we educating young people for mental health?

 A more philosophical question is what education needs to do in order to equip people to make sense of their lives and to find meaning in them.
-Should this be left to the family or to other parts of the state or purely to individuals?
+Should this be left, in 2018 and in a world returning to serious state rivalries, to the family or to other parts of the state or purely to individuals?
 Is education about providing a story about meaning (for example as in a religious school) or the intellectual tools to look for that meaning?
 What are the appropriate limits for state and society to impose on educational institutions when it comes to education on the big issues of purpose, the legitimacy and claims of the state and the role of individuals in relation to it?

 The concept of a career for life is fast fading.
 Technological progress means it is harder and harder to be confident that a particular skill set or area of knowledge will retain its workplace value for more than a few years.
 How can we extend education to cover an ever longer life time of economic activity?
 Does front loading education still make sense?
 Who should pay for adult education – the state, the company or the individual?
 What different objectives and advantages might there be for education at different stages in people’s lives?